Basic Technology Requirements

 Third-party applications integrated with Canvas may be required in your course.
 These might not work on a mobile device (phone or tablet).
 Also, some instructors won't allow them to take tests.

-Note: WiFi connections are available for use in most areas on our campuses.
-You may connect to the student WiFi without a password.
+Note: WiFi connections are available for use in most campus areas.
+You may connect to the SUSCC student WiFi without a password.

 How can I determine my current Internet speed?